 “I’ll never tell,” he said.
 “Never.”

 But now … YOU know.
-The truth has finally come out.
+The truth is finally revealed.